 Pinata’s come in all different shapes and sizes – you can check some out here.

 Another idea instead of games for toddler’s birthday parties is having a Play Doh station set up.
-All you need is a range of different coloured tubs of Small tubs of play-doh and various simple cutters for them to use.
+All you need is a range of different coloured tubs of small tubs of play-doh and various simple cutters for them to use.
 The children can come and play at the table whenever they need a break from the rest of the party or get “out” from a game they are playing.

 When it comes to little kids like if you’re after games for a 2 year old party, you don’t actually need much more than a few of these free play stations set up.

-Our last suggestion for this toddler games birthday party guide is another free play activity idea.
+A block corner is another free play activity idea.
 A block corner is a perfect activity for toddlers.
 Whether you put out some Mega Bloks or a set of wooden blocks, or maybe both – this is a great place for kids to come to throughout the party if they need a break from the structured little kids’ party games.

 Party games for toddlers and kindy kids